Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Published in Genetics in Medicine, a high-impact clinical genetics journal, lending strong credibility to the finding.

-Relevance for families This paper is the primary source for the association between SETD5 and moyamoya angiopathy.
+This paper is the primary source for the association between SETD5 and moyamoya angiopathy.
 Moyamoya is rare and has been reported in a small number of individuals with SETD5 Syndrome.
-Symptoms associated with moyamoya in published reports include recurrent headaches, weakness on one side of the body, and changes in speech.
+Symptoms described in published reports include recurring headaches, weakness on one side of the body, and changes in speech.
+If your child has any of these symptoms, bring them to your care team's attention.

 How SETD5 Syndrome Is Managed Today